aljica/restaurants/README.md

 * Functionality to delete restaurants from the DB through the API
 * Functionality to fetch a sorted list of restaurants based on relevant attributes
 * Functionality to fetch a filtered list of restaurants based on relevant attributes

+## Possible improvements

+* Could be good to do some form of regex-check to validate data input from .json file for the add_restaurant POST method.